Key Indices: Kp A F10.7 X-ray VOACAP Predictor What does this mean to me?

 S (solar radiation storm) 0 none

-G (geomagnetic storm) 0 none
+G (geomagnetic storm) 2 moderate

 HF band conditions (heuristic)